Operational data sent to Nexthink

 - Following this first connection, binaries that have been active at least once in the last seven days are reevaluated every 24 hours.

-Connecting to the DXS Cloud services
+Connecting to cloud services